kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 user	0m3.713s # amount of time spent by CPUs sys	0m0.772s
 ```
 It took our word counter about 3.7 seconds to tally ~3,000 unique words.
 Some of the results indicate we could improve our filtering, but it's ok for now.
-Let's look at some of the results (remember, the Gutenberg License is in our text file).
+Let's look at some of the word counts (remember, the Gutenberg License is in our text file).

 ```sh
 $ sort -k 1 reduce_results.all.txt | tail -10